cloud-dach/PriceFinder/README.md

 ## For more info ##

-This is a Python app that uses the [Bottle framework](http://bottlepy.org/docs/dev/) and the following services:
+This is a Node app that uses the following services:

 - MongoDB database (from MongoLab)
 - Twilio for text messaging (SMS)